ZakRabe/panda-poker/README.md

 - View relationships between votes and players in an interactive force graph.
 - Each player can vote in secret, then all votes are revealed to the group.
 - BONK people who are AFK and need to vote.
-- Calculate average vote and group consensus.
+- Calculate votes average and group consensus.
 - Share notes in the Game.
 URLs are parsed and turned into links.

 ## Setup